 J. Marcos Garcilazo Figueroa

-Mr. Garcilazo Figueroa is an Administrative Assistant.
-He helps manage Dr. Shoptaw’s schedule, helps with patient scheduling, and supports general CBAM operations.
+Mr. Garcilazo Figueroa is the Operations Coordinator for CBAM.
+He manages Dr. Shoptaw’s schedule and oversees patient scheduling and billing.
+He assists with miscellaneous research and administrative tasks and supports general CBAM operations across projects.
 Marcos graduated from UC Davis with a degree in Community and Regional Development with a focus on social services and health policies.
 Before joining the CBAM team, Marcos worked as a community HIV educator, presenting in both English and Spanish.
+He currently serves as an Alternate on the Los Angeles County Commission on HIV.

 Timothy McCajor Hall, MD, PhD

 Dr. Hall is a Clinical Instructor and assists CBAM with its research and treatment services.
 He is a licensed psychiatrist with a PhD in psychological anthropology.
 His current research efforts explore how the aspects of sexual identity mediate risk behavior or accessibility to HIV prevention interventions.
 He also provides clinical care to patients at multiple UCLA outpatient clinics.
 Dr. Hall obtained his PhD in psychological anthropology and his MD from UC San Diego and completed a postdoctoral fellowship with CBAM.

 Joy Hao, MD